Never fear shadows. They simply mean there’s a light shining somewhere nearby. – Ruth E. Renkel

 Shift Your Perspective

-Sometimes all it takes to get a hold of your fear is to simply change your perspective about the fear.
+Sometimes all it takes to get a hold of your fear is to simply change your perspective on the fear.
 Therefore instead of seeing fear as fear, replace it with other more resourceful emotions such as faith, hope, passion, courage, and self-confidence.

 What if instead of fearing things you were excited.
 Ask yourself: